 1.4.
-Potential for Future Innovation and Societal Impact
+Potential for future innovation and societal impact

-The particular situation of Generation Z, situated at the convergence of technological proficiency, progressive ideals, and worldwide connectivity, empowers them with the capacity to be at the forefront of substantial cultural and economic advancements.
+The particular situation of Generation Z, positioned at the convergence of technological proficiency, progressive ideals, and worldwide connectivity, empowers them with the capacity to be at the forefront of substantial cultural and economic advancements.
 Gaining insight into their viewpoints and utilizing their skills is crucial for promoting innovation that tackles current issues, such as climate change, inequality, and digital privacy problems (Twenge, 2017).